Intuitive Eating

 How does your body tell you that you are hungry?
 Check out the Hunger-Fullness scale on the graphic, which goes from 1-10.
 Try to honor your hunger when it reaches a “2” or “3” so that you do not find yourself running on empty!

 Make peace with all types of foods by giving yourself unconditional permission to eat.
 This means that if you want the chocolate bar, you can have the chocolate bar!
 It also means that you can eat as much of whatever types of foods as you want, not limiting yourself to small portion sizes or other rigid rules of eating.
-Instead of building up intense feelings of deprivation which lead to overeating, making peace with foods helps you find balance and lowers the guild associated with eating certain foods.

 Listen for the body signals that tell you that you are no longer hungry.
 Observe the signs that show that you are comfortably full.
 Pause in the middle of a meal or snack.
 Ask yourself how the food tastes, and what is your current fullness level?

 What foods satisfy you?
-In our fury to be thin and healthy, we often overlook one of the most basic gifts of existence - the pleasure and satisfaction that can be found in the eating experience.
+In our desire to be thin and healthy, we often overlook one of the most basic gifts of existence - the pleasure and satisfaction that can be found in the eating experience.
 When you eat what you really want, in any environment that is inviting, the pleasure you derive will be a powerful force is helping you feel satisfied and content.

 - Talk to a friend